eBay/tsv-utils/docs/BuildingWithLTO.md

 It is also possible to turn off LTO on macOS builds.
 For this use `LDC_LTO=off`.

-### LDC compile/build command line options
+## LDC commands

 The `make` commands shown above display the exact LDC command lines used.
 The examples below show the command lines for building a simple `helloworld` program with LTO enabled.
-See the [LDC documentation](https://github.com/ldc-developers/ldc) for additional and up-to-date details.
+See the [LDC documentation](https://github.com/ldc-developers/ldc) for up-to-date details.

 There are two steps for building with LTO.
 The first is downloading and building the D library code, the second is to reference the LTO built library from the application build command.